 "Well uh-" Kira began, but Ethan interrupted, "Yeah, couldn't be better."
 Conner just nodded in agreement.

 Wow, you guys are horrible liars.
-Then again, my BS-detector is much better than a normal person's.

 He looked at them suspiciously, asking, "Nothing out of the ordinary happened?"